-Daniel Platz is an economist at the United Nations Department of Economic and Social Affairs Financing for Development Office, where he is part of a team that monitors and promotes the implementation of the Addis Ababa Action Agenda, the Doha Declaration on Financing for Development, and the Monterrey Consensus.
+Daniel Platz is an inter-regional advisor on Financing for Development at the United Nations Department of Economic and Social Affairs, where he is part of a team that monitors and promotes the implementation of the Addis Ababa Action Agenda, the Doha Declaration on Financing for Development, and the Monterrey Consensus.
 He has over 15 years of experience supporting UN intergovernmental processes and extensive experience in the area of municipal finance and financial inclusion.
 He holds a Ph.D. in economics and an M.A. in global political economy and finance from The New School.